StevenPorterFiserv/tenants-doc/enable-sandbox.md

   `npm install -g @stoplight/prism-cli`

-3. We encorrage to test the openAPI spec locally before pushing the changes to GitHub
+3. We encourage you to test the openAPI spec locally before pushing the changes to GitHub

   `prism mock <your yaml file name>`